isaachenrion/jets/README.md

 - gputil

-conda install scipy scikit-learn matplotlib pip install gputil
+conda install scipy scikit-learn matplotlib

+pip install gputil

 ### Email results
-If you want email results, you must create a file called email_addresses.txt in the misc directory.
+If you want email results, you must create a file.
 The file must contain:
 First line: recipient email address
 Second line: sender email address
 Third line: sender password
 (You are advised to create a dummy account to send results.)
 If you want to turn email off, add the flag --no_email.
+Pass the path to this file in the argparse args or set it as a default.

 ### Data